pzheng460/PathTracing/README.md

 ### Programming Language

-This project is written in C++, and uses some modern features of C++11.
-The language and features were chosen to be broadly understood by the largest collection of programmers.
-It is not meant to represent ideal (or optimized) C++ code.
+This project is written in C++, with multi-threading support provided by the C++11 standard library to speed up rendering.

 ## Building and Running